Daniel-Brai/Gedan/README.md

 ## To-do
 It's still a work in progress
-1. I have to add authentication for user and admin for gallery image routes.
+1. I have to add authentication for admin for gallery image routes.
 2. I have to upload images to AWS S3 then save the image url to MongoDB database and render the images through the URLs on gallery page